kannanshyam/Terraform-VPC/README.md

 ## Result

-A VPC with a set of 3 public and 3 private subnets will be implimented
+A VPC with a set of 3 public and 3 private subnets will be implimented, which gets integaretd to respective servers.
+The traffic flow will take place in accordance to the security groups being attached.

+The result will also shows the set of public and private ips assigned to each servers as taken up by output.tf